manishrps/MS-101T00-Microsoft-365-Mobility-and-Security/Instructions/Labs/LAB_AK_09_Lab9_Ex2_Manage_Microsoft_Store.md

 17. On the **Products and Services** page, as you scroll down through the apps, note how they all have an **Install** button - except for **Reader**, which you selected with an **Offline** license type.
 In the **Reader** section, under **Settings and Actions**, select **More actions available on details page.**  <br/>

-	‎**Note:** The **More actions available on details page** option may not immediately appear at this time.
+	‎**Warning:** The **More actions available on details page** option may not immediately appear at this time.
 Because you selected this app for Offline use, it may take some time for this button to appear.
 If this **More actions available on details** option does not appear, simply proceed to the next step; otherwise, select this option, and on the **Reader** detail page, note the **Download package for offline use** message and that a **Download** button is available (do not select it).

 18. On the menu bar at the top of the page, select **Adatum private store.**